vedymin/vedymin/README.md

 ### Hi there 👋
+#### About Me
+My name is Dawid Michalski.
+I am self-educated developer without experience in the IT world.
+However, I have potential to become solid experienced developer quickly.
+All I need is a team that trusts me and allows me to grow with them 💪.

 <!--
 **vedymin/vedymin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.